max-ieremenko/ServiceModel.Grpc/Docs/ServiceAndOperationBinding.md

 # ServiceModel.Grpc service and operation bindings

-For service binding only interfaces are used.
+For service binding, only interfaces are used.

 ```C#
 [ServiceContract]